1977 Atocha massacre: Capture, trial, prison and escape

 Leader of the Fuerza Nueva, Blas Piñar, salutes during a rally in Madrid in May 1976.
 At his left is one of the perpetrators of the Atocha massacre, Carlos García Juliá.

 The murderers, believing themselves well protected via political connections, carried on with their lives as normal.
 Lawyer José María Mohedano recalled: "They had the power of a Franco-era labor union that was still alive and working, as well as the support of some police officers and the entire far-right."
-They were all linked, directly and indirectly, to the far-right extremist parties the Fuerza Nueva (New Force) and Guerrilleros de Cristo Rey (Warriors of Christ the King).
+They were all linked, directly and indirectly, to the far-right organizations Fuerza Nueva (New Force) and Guerrilleros de Cristo Rey (Warriors of Christ the King).

 However, on 15 March 1977, José Fernández Cerrá, Carlos García Juliá and Fernando Lerdo de Tejada were arrested as the perpetrators.
 Francisco Albadalejo Corredera, provincial secretary of the Francoist transport labor union, was also arrested for having ordered the killings.
 Leocadio Jiménez Caravaca and Simón Ramón Fernández Palacios, veterans of the Blue Division, were arrested for supplying weapons.
 Gloria Herguedas, Cerrá's girlfriend, was arrested as an accomplice.
 During the trial the accused made contacts with well-known leaders of the extreme right, including Blas Piñar (founder of Fuerza Nueva) and Mariano Sánchez Covisa (leader of Guerrilleros de Cristo Rey).

 The trial took place in February 1980 and the defendants were sentenced to a total of 464 years in jail.
 José Fernández Cerrá and Carlos García Juliá, the main perpetrators, received prison terms of 193 years each.
 Albadalejo Corredera received 63 years for ordering the attack (he died in prison in 1985).
 Leocadio Jiménez Caravaca was sentenced to four years, and Gloria Herguedas Herrando one year.